 The European Commission has also confirmed that UK travellers will not need to apply for a visa if travelling this year; however from 2021 they may be required to pay a fee of €7 to enter the EU by applying for a 'ETIAS' which would be valid for 3 years.

 If the UK leaves the EU without a deal, access to healthcare when visiting Malta is likely to change.

-If you are using a European Health Insurance Card (EHIC) issued by the UK, this will still be valid until 29 March 2019, however the UK government is seeking agreements on health care arrangements after that date and so all travellers should always ensure that they have appropriate travel insurance.
+If you have a European Health Insurance Card (EHIC) issued by the UK, this is valid until the end of 2020, however, after this period the UK government is seeking agreements on health care arrangements and so all travellers should always ensure that they have appropriate travel insurance.

 Please note, this is a changing situation, so we will update this guide as Brexit approaches.

 If you are still confused or require any additional information, please contact our staff who will be more than happy to offer assurance or answer any specific questions you may have.